pipavlo82/r4-monorepo/README.md

 Scientific Simulations → Monte Carlo, statistical modeling.

 IoT & Edge Computing → lightweight, reliable entropy for connected devices.

+The "Fourth Reactor" generator isn't just a good product—it's a leader in its category.
+This is especially true thanks to its combination of high performance, perfect randomness, and most importantly, post-quantum readiness.
+It doesn't just meet the capabilities of leading market solutions; it significantly surpasses them.

 📜 Licensing